Category Archives: Vol. 8 No. 3

 Deterring Financially Motivated Cybercrime

 In “Deterring Financially Motivated Cybercrime,” Zachary K. Goldman and Damon McCoy present three strategies for deterring attacks that use malicious cyber capabilities to generate a profit.
-Each strategy—the imposition of financial sanctions, public/private partnerships to disrupt tools of cybercrime, and activities to disrupt payment networks run by criminals who sell fraudulent goods over the Internet—is analyzed for strengths and weaknesses.
-The authors conclude with a discussion of the ways in which regulatory tools to combat cybercrime can overcome problems with formulating a cohesive deterrent strategy such as secrecy and attribution.
+Each strategy—the imposition of financial sanctions, public/private partnerships to disrupt tools of cybercrime, and activities to disrupt payment networks run by criminals who sell fraudulent goods over the Internet—is… Continue reading Deterring Financially Motivated Cybercrime

 State Responsibility to Respect, Protect, & Fulfill Human Rights Obligations in Cyberspace

 In this article, Gabor Rona and Lauren Aarons explore how international human rights law applies to cyberspace.
 They address the substantive obligations of the state responsibility to respect, ensure, and promote human rights in cyberspace, including protecting against third party abuse and providing remedies for violations.
-Finally, the authors outline the limitations of and permissible restrictions on human rights obligations in cyberspace.
+Finally, the authors outline the limitations of and permissible… Continue reading State Responsibility to Respect, Protect, & Fulfill Human Rights Obligations in Cyberspace